 Campers love the accommodations at Jameson, with all cabins having air conditioning and attached restrooms.
 Each cabin features common areas and screened in porches for fellowship, and counselors stay in the cabins to provide safe supervision.

-How do parents and campers communicate?
+How do parents and campers communicate at Jameson Camp?

 Campers are encouraged to write to their parents/guardians, and camp staff will gladly scan and email the letter, along with any response.

-How does your camp handle homesickness?
+How does Jameson Camp handle homesickness?

 Handling homesickness starts with understanding the root cause, and every camper can have their own reason (missing a parent/guardian or sibling, missing a pet, worrying about someone else’s wellbeing, staying away from home for the first time, having a meal different than they are used to- there are a million reasons!).
 We work with campers to identify their unmet need, and help them make peace with that.
 Oftentimes that can include writing a letter home, journaling, being actively engaged in preferred activities, or being introduced to a new friend or mentor.